 The Insurance Route

-Once you have reviewed your processes this is the time to think about insurance, but I can’t stress enough that this doesn’t mean you will become immune to attacks or indeed to penetration of your systems.
+Alongside reviewing your processes and educating your team you need to think about insurance, but I can’t stress enough that this doesn’t mean you will become immune to attacks or indeed to penetration of your systems.
 Once you have considered and protected yourself against the risks you should be in a position where you never need to use the insurance.

 Cover may pay out for:

 - the cost of notifying customers of a breach